mwouts/jupyterlab-jupytext/README.md

 # A JupyterLab extension for Jupytext

-> :warning: This repository is not up-to-date.
+> :warning: This repository has been archived.
 The extension is now developed in the main [Jupytext](https://github.com/mwouts/jupytext) repository, under [packages/labextension](https://github.com/mwouts/jupytext/tree/master/packages/labextension)

 This extension adds a few [Jupytext](https://github.com/mwouts/jupytext) commands to the command palette.
 Use these to select the desired ipynb/text pairing for your notebook.